-The objectives of EU development policy have been defined in the Statement on Development Policy (2000) and the Development Consensus (2005).
-With the appointment of a new Commission, with the accompanying possibility of organisational change, the question of the need for a new statement of development policy has arisen.
-In the international environment the financial crisis, climate change, review of the progress in achieving the MDGs and the continuing negotiations of the Doha round of the WTO, all suggest the need for a revision of the existing Development Consensus.
+The objectives of EU development policy had been defined in the Statement on Development Policy (2000) and the Development Consensus (2005).
+With the appointment of a new Commission and accompanying organisational change, the question of the need for a new statement of development policy had arisen.
+In the international environment the financial crisis, climate change, review of the progress in achieving the MDGs and the continuing negotiations of the Economic Partnership Agreements, all suggested the need for a revision of the existing Development Consensus.
+Thus in 2010 the EC launched a consultation through the issue of a Green Paper (COM(2010)629).